Shivnaran-S/Golden-Time-Machine-Forecasting-Gold-Prices/README.md

 - Click the **"Model the data using ARIMA, LSTM and Prophet models"** button to explore model performance metrics for ARIMA, LSTM, and Prophet.

 ### Step 4: Finding Purchase Date
-- Select a date range for which you want to predict gold prices by choosing the start date and end date
+- Select a date range for which you want to predict gold prices by choosing the start date and end date.
 - Click the **"Find Optimal Purchase Date"** button to view the recommended day(s) to purchase gold and Forecasted Gold Prices for the selected date range.

 ## Results